[NEW] 07/09/2020: BDEv 3.5 released! Check out the News section

-BDEv is a tool to evaluate Big Data processing solutions in terms of performance, resource utilization, energy efficiency and microarchitecture-level events.
-It includes several ready-to-use frameworks (e.g. Hadoop, Spark, Flink) and manages the configuration needed to leverage the available computational resources, like CPU, memory and network interfaces.
-The evaluation of these frameworks can be done by using different benchmarks (e.g. TeraSort, WordCount) included in the BDEv distribution, while also enabling the execution of custom commands.
-Moreover, BDEv eases the execution of experiments and the task of recovering results by providing automatically generated graphs.
+BDEv is a benchmarking tool to evaluate Big Data processing frameworks in terms of performance, resource utilization, energy efficiency and microarchitecture-level events.
+It provides support for multiple frameworks (e.g. Hadoop, Spark, Flink) and manages the configuration needed to leverage the available computational resources like CPU, memory and network interfaces.
+The evaluation of these frameworks can be done by running different benchmarks (e.g. TeraSort, WordCount) included in the BDEv distribution, while also enabling the execution of custom commands.
+Moreover, BDEv eases the deployment of the frameworks over a cluster of nodes, the execution of the experiments and the task of gathering the results by providing automatically generated graphs.

 BDEv has evolved from MREv , which was originally aimed to evaluate HPC-oriented MapReduce frameworks.
 MREv has been used for research purposes in , which analyses the behaviour of HPC-oriented MapReduce frameworks on an HPC cluster.
-It has also been used in the evaluation of Flame-MR , an efficient MapReduce framework that improves the performance of Hadoop, and for comparing the performance of Hadoop, Spark and Flink in .
+It has also been extensively used during the development and evaluation of Flame-MR [4, 5, 6], an efficient MapReduce framework that improves the performance of Hadoop, and for comparing the performance of Hadoop, Spark and Flink in .

-- Jorge Veiga, Roberto R. Expósito, Guillermo L. Taboada, Juan Touriño.
+- Jorge Veiga, Roberto R. Expósito, Guillermo L. Taboada and Juan Touriño.
 MREv: an Automatic MapReduce Evaluation Tool for Big Data Workloads.
 In Proceedings of the International Conference on Computational Science (ICCS'15), vol. 51, pages 80–89.
 Reykjavík, Iceland, 2015.
 Preprint Online

-- Jorge Veiga, Roberto R. Expósito, Guillermo L. Taboada, Juan Touriño.
+- Jorge Veiga, Roberto R. Expósito, Guillermo L. Taboada and Juan Touriño.
 Analysis and evaluation of MapReduce solutions on an HPC cluster.
 Computers & Electrical Engineering, vol. 50, pages 200-216.
 February 2016.
 Preprint Online

-- Jorge Veiga, Roberto R. Expósito, Guillermo L. Taboada, Juan Touriño.
+- Jorge Veiga, Roberto R. Expósito, Guillermo L. Taboada and Juan Touriño.
 Flame-MR: An event-driven architecture for MapReduce applications.
 Future Generation Computer Systems, vol. 65, pages 46-56.
 December 2016.
 Preprint Online

 - Jorge Veiga, Roberto R. Expósito, Xoán C. Pardo, Guillermo L. Taboada and Juan Touriño.
 Performance Evaluation of Big Data Frameworks for Large-Scale Data Analytics.
-In Proceedings of the 2016 IEEE International Conference on Big Data (IEEE BigData 2016), in press.
+In Proceedings of the 2016 IEEE International Conference on Big Data (IEEE BigData 2016), pages 424-431.
 December 2016.
-Preprint
+Preprint Online